Note: epiglottis (eh·puh·glaa·tuhs)

 Reality checks are one of the foundational tools used in lucid dreaming.
 They are simple actions you take that you help determine if you’re awake or if you’re dreaming.

-There’re multiple reality tests you can use, with one of the most effective being the breathing, or nose plug, reality check (plugging your nose and attempting to breath).
+There’re multiple reality tests you can use, with one of the most effective being the breathing, or nose plug, reality check (plugging your nose and attempting to breathe).
 The epiglottis reality check is similar to the former except you can do it without having to touch your nose.
 Thus making the easier, faster, and one of the more covert (for when you don’t want to be seen plugging your nose or staring at your hands) reality tests available.

 What is the Epiglottis Reality Check?